-Allow users to authenticate against LDAP server in UseResponse (Microsoft's Active Directory Server, OpenLDAP, etc) of your choice, in addition to standard UseResponse authentication methods.
+Allow users to authenticate against the LDAP server in UseResponse (Microsoft's Active Directory Server, OpenLDAP, etc) of your choice, in addition to standard UseResponse authentication methods.

 Basic LDAP Settings

 - LDAP (Host, Port, Connection Version) - state hostname or IP of your LDAP server.
 Default settings are localhost, port 389, connection version 3.
-When server has secure connection add ldaps:// to hostname;
+When the server has secure connection add ldaps:// to hostname;

 - BaseDN - Base Distinguished Name for your Active Directory with default value dc=localhost;

-- LDAP Admin / Password - if your LDAP server requires authentication to grab the data, enter administration credentials for connection.
+- LDAP Admin / Password - if your LDAP server requires authentication to grab the data, enter administration credentials for the connection.

 Advanced LDAP Settings

-If you have specific configuration of your LDAP server, go to Advanced Settings where you can manage the following:
+If you have the specific configuration of your LDAP server, go to Advanced Settings where you can manage the following:

 - Username Mapping - field/container (cn, uid) to associate LDAP-UR users in between.
-If you use authentication against any field in LDAP structure, then you are required to specify LDAP Admin / Password.
+If you use authentication against any field in the LDAP structure, then you are required to specify LDAP Admin / Password.

 - Username in DN Form - some configurations require username to be provided in DN form;